javajon/kubernetes-observability/README.md

 ### Deploy microservices for monitoring ###

-There are three Spring Boot microservices that communicate with each other:
-Quotes, Authors and Biographies.
+There are three Spring Boot microservices that communicate with each other: Quotes, Authors and Biographies.
 The above start.sh script enables the Minikube addon called "registry".
 This is a private Docker registry running as a container in your cluster.
 A simple script builds and deploys the 3 microservices and their Docker images to this registry.
-In the project directory `<project>/microservices` there is the source for the microservices and a script that builds and pushs the Docker images.
+In the project directory `<project>/microservices` there is the source for the microservices and a script that builds and pushes the Docker images.
 Run:

 ```
 ./pushImages.sh
 ```

 and it runs the Gradle task `pushImages` on each microservice project.
-If exceptions occur when attempting to push the image to the registry make sure you have run the env.sh script at the command line.
+If exceptions occur when attempting to push the image to the registry make sure you have run the `env.sh` script at the command line.

 Explore the docker.gradle file for each service to see how the plugin builds, tags and pushes the Docker images.
 Once the images are pushed verify they are in the registry with the command:

 ```
 curl -X GET $(minikube service -n kube-system registry --url)/v2/_catalog